A Nonparametric Framework for Online Stochastic Matching with Correlated Arrivals: Technical outline

-An online algorithm provides a (randomized) policy for how to match queries on-the-fly, knowing only the instance $\cI$ ahead of time.
+\textbf{Algorithms and performance.} An online algorithm provides a (randomized) policy for how to match queries on-the-fly, knowing only the instance $\cI$ ahead of time.
 Specifically, the algorithm has access to the full distribution of the demand and the arrival pattern, but it does not know the specific realization of $\bD$ and $\sigma$ until those are revealed by the sequence of queries.
-We let $\ALG_\cI(\bD,\sigma)$ denote the total rewards collected by the algorithm in expectation (over any randomness in the algorithm) when the demand vector realizes to $\bD$ and the arrival order is $\sigma$.
+We let $\ALG_\cI(\bD,\sigma)$ denote the total reward collected by the algorithm in expectation (over any randomness in the algorithm) when the demand vector realizes to $\bD$ and the arrival order is $\sigma$.

 Recall that $\sigma$ is determined by an arrival pattern associated with instance $\cI$, which is either adversarial or random, in which case we write $\cI\in\Adv$ or $\cI\in\Rand$ respectively.
-Under adversarial\footnote{For expositional simplicity we assume an \textit{oblivious} adversary who cannot change $\sigma$ once the arrival process begins.
-Our positive result for \Indep technically holds against the \textit{almighty} adversary \citep[see][]{kleinberg2019matroid}.} order, an adversary chooses $\sigma$ to minimize $\ALG_\cI(\bD,\sigma)$ knowing both $\bD$ and the algorithm being used (but not the realizations of its random bits).
+Under adversarial order, $\sigma$ is chosen to minimize $\ALG_\cI(\bD,\sigma)$ knowing both $\bD$ and the algorithm\footnote{We assume that the adversary does not know the realization of the algorithm's random bits, for simplicity.
+Our result for $\Indep\cap\Adv$ extends to the {\em almighty} adversary, if we take a prophet inequality designed to work against an almighty adversary \citep[e.g.][]{chawla2010multi} and modify it to compare to the LP.} being used.
 Therefore, if $\cI\in\Adv$ then we define the algorithm's performance to be $\ALG(\cI):=\bE_\bD[\inf_{\sigma \in {\cal S}(\bD)} \ALG_{\cal I}(\bD,\sigma)]$.
 Meanwhile, under random order, conditional on the realization of $\bD$, the sequence $\sigma$ is equally likely to be any element in ${\cal S}(\bD)$.
 Therefore, if $\cI\in\Rand$ then we define the algorithm's performance to be $\ALG(\cI):=\bE_{\bD,\sigma}[\ALG_\cI(\bD,\sigma)]$.
 We note that algorithmic performance can always be made better for instances $\cI\in\Rand$ than for the corresponding instances in \Adv.